Brainy0789/BScript/docs/Advanced.md

 ## Single String to ASCII

-Sets the the ASCII value of the index of the string to a variable.
+Sets the ASCII value of the index of the string to a variable.

 ````
 ascii 0,a